mj8055x/distilbert-gp-explainable-model/README.md

 Uncertainty: The Average Variance provides a baseline for in-distribution data.
 To test OOD detection, you can run the trained model on a different dataset (e.g., IMDB reviews) and verify that the average variance is significantly higher.

 Acknowledgements
-Hugging Face for the transformers library and pre-trained models.
+1. Hugging Face for the transformers library and pre-trained models.

-The GPyTorch Team for their flexible and powerful Gaussian Process library.
+2. The GPyTorch Team for their flexible and powerful Gaussian Process library.
+3. All concerned research contributors.